 Let’s now try and understand what happens to your gums when they start receding.

 Receding gums are a type of gum (periodontal) disease wherein your gums pull themselves back from the tooth surface.
 Generally, the process of receding starts after you lose tissue(s) in your gum.
 This medical condition results in the root surfaces of your teeth getting exposed to bacteria and plaque.
 The chances of tooth decay increase and if not treated in due time, you may even experience tooth loss due to this disease.
 The earlier you get diagnosed, the easier the recovery process will be.
-Therefore, book an appointment to a dentistry clinic as soon as possible.
+Therefore, if you are facing any gum related issues, book an appointment with a dental clinic as soon as possible.

 So, you must be wondering about the signs you should look for that will help you understand that you are suffering from receding gums.
 Well, this brings us to our next section – receding gums symptoms.

 First of all, let us remind you that you need to have dental check-ups every six months.
+Kids need to regularly visit dentist from the small age.
 This will make sure all the aspects of your oral health are being taken care of.
 Meanwhile, some self-checking may help you spot the early signs and symptoms of receding gums.
 They are as follows:

 This is probably the most identifiable and obvious symptom of receding gums.
 When your roots are exposed, you will feel extremely uncomfortable and the entire area will be highly sensitive.